imnanxu/QPPLab/README.md

 # A generalized toolbox for QPP detection, analysis, and visualization for rodent and human brains
-This is a generally applicable MATLAB toolbox, which detects, analyzes, and visualizes up to 5 QPPs and QPP regressed functional connectivity maps from fMRI timeseries of the brain across rodents and humans.
+This is a generally applicable MATLAB toolbox, which detects, analyzes, and visualizes QPPs and QPP regressed functional connectivity maps from fMRI timeseries of the brain across rodents and humans.
 This toolbox is a significant modification and extension of [QPP_Scripts_v0620](https://github.com/GT-EmoryMINDlab/QPP_Scripts_v0620), and can analyze QPPs for resting or task-evoked/stimulated brains across species.

 # Table of Contents
 * 1 - [Prerequisite](#section-1)